|NELUMBO NUCIFERA - SACRED LOTUS.|

 These leaves are dried.
 They are soaked in boiling water; drained and the food to be steamed (dim-sum, sticky rice parcels) is wrapped in it.

-In the Asian kitchen, the petals are placed in soups or used as garnish.
+In the Asian cuisine, the petals are placed in soups or used as garnish.

 The seeds can be roasted while the rhizomes can be boiled.